-Another popular method of earwax removal is ear candling.
+Another popular method of removing earwax is ear candling.
 We advise you to avoid using ear candles, as they could be dangerous.
 Placing a flame close to your hair and face already poses a risk for burns, while the hot wax from ear candles could injure your ear canals and eardrums.

 So how do we get rid of earwax?
 For people who lead active lifestyles and have a healthy diet, earwax production is normal.
 Earwax is cleared by a natural process of physics in your jaw, as you eat or talk.
 This movement naturally expels earwax.
 As such, most hearing specialists will advise that you simply leave earwax alone and let your body do its own thing.

-However, there are instances where there may be an overproduction of earwax.
+However, there are instances where there may be an overproduction of cerumen.
 One such instance is if you tend to remove your earwax regularly.
 Regular earwax removal is a signal to your body to produce more earwax – which may make you want to remove the earwax, thus causing a cycle of earwax overproduction and removal!

 Earwax blockage could contribute to hearing loss.
 You may keep your ears clean by washing your outer ears with a warm washcloth.
 During your showers, if you let warm water trickle lightly into your ears, this could soften up and loosen earwax.